Research interests

 mathematical properties.

-As a consequence of this interest, I have also become interested in
+As a consequence of this interest, I also became interested in

-fixpoints in general, which has led to some forays into (mostly quite
+fixpoints in general, which led to some forays into (mostly quite

 elementary!) descriptive set theory.